Kea 2.7.5

 • Specify a value of "--prefix" on the command line to set the directory into which Kea is installed.

-• Add the "--enable-fuzz" switch to the "configure" command line.
+• Add the "--enable-fuzzing" switch to the "configure" command line.

 For example: